stephen-chung-mh/thinker/README.md

 pip install -e .
 ```

-## Training in the Thinker-augmented MDP
+## Training in Thinker-augmented MDPs
 To train actor-critic (IMPALA) on the Thinker-augmented MDP, run the following commands in the `thinker` directory:

 Sokoban default run: